veldanie/Dionysus-python3/doc/index.rst

 simplicity, elegance, and interactivity of Python.
 Since they mimick the C++ functionality, their documentation may be a helpful resource for the latter.

+:ref:`Download <download>` the software, or read a :ref:`tutorial` to get acquainted with its structure.

 .. include::    substitutions.aux